tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Committees

 The General Partner will establish a Management Committee and an Independent Committee to oversee strategic decisions, investments, and related party matters.

-## Formation Expenses

-The Fund will cover formation expenses up to a certain amount, and the General Partner will be responsible for expenses exceeding this limit.

-## Operating Expenses

-The Fund will be responsible for all expenses related to its operations, including fees for services provided by the General Partner.

 ## Proposed Investments